paulwexler/opinions/on_coding/README.md

 A program is required which reads the logs on stdin, and writes the redacted logs to stdout.

+The redaction is straight forward.
+* All IP addresses must have their digits replaced with "X".\
+  IP addresses are 4 8-bit numbers (0-255) separated by ".".
+* All passwords must be replaced with "REDACTED".\
+  The passwords are encoded in a JSON dict as the value of the "password" key (using a case-insensitive match).

 This example is simple beause there is no error handling.
 The opening and management of the files will be handled by the pipeline of which this program will be a part.